-- 1. Companies and prison officials claiming lower recidivism and better inmate behavior during incarceration; or - 2.
+- 1. Companies and prison officials claiming lower recidivism and better behavior of incarcerated people; or - 2.
 Vocal activists comparing prison labor to slave labor, calling for the immediate abolishment of convict labor programs.

-We cannot deny the aspects of prison labor that resemble modern slavery, but, barring regulatory changes that would overhaul the entire system, it is clear to us that proactive corporate engagement in reforming correctional industries (at a bare minimum) would be beneficial to inmates involved in these industries.
+We cannot deny the aspects of prison labor that resemble modern slavery, but, barring regulatory changes that would overhaul the entire system, it is clear to us that proactive corporate engagement in reforming correctional industries (at a bare minimum) would be beneficial to incarcerated workers involved in these industries.